get-hunter/hero365-app/docs/mobile-realtime-audio-streaming.md

 - **Memory**: < 50MB audio cache
 - **Battery**: Optimized for extended voice sessions

-This implementation provides a solid foundation for real-time voice streaming with excellent performance characteristics and robust error handling.
+This implementation provides a solid foundation for real-time voice streaming with excellent performance characteristics and robust error handling, matching the actual backend implementation.